la2050/archive/_organizations/arc.md

 title: arc
 uri: /organizations/arc/
 challenge_url: 'http://maker.good.is/myla2050/projects/arcexperience.html'
+extrapolated_project_ids:
+  - '3102006'
+project_titles_from_extrapolated_project_ids:
+  - >-
+    MyARC: A digital social network that solves educational challenges one project at a time.
 project_titles:
   - >-
     MyARC: A digital social network that solves educational challenges one project at a time.
+project_titles_from_project_ids:
+  - >-
+    MyARC: A digital social network that solves educational challenges one project at a time.
+original_project_titles:
+  - >-
+    MyARC: A digital social network that solves educational challenges one project at a time.
+original_project_ids:
+  - '3102006'
 youtube_video_identifier: KAJrrW9SOdA

 ---